 Floor and Hardwood Repair

-The cost will vary depending on which materials were affected.
-Another factor to consider that will influence mitigation costs is the price of the materials that must be replaced or repaired.
-The dirtier the water, the more preventative measures and treatments will be required, resulting in a higher repair cost.
-Black water is the worst-case scenario.
-Hence the need to treat for contaminants, blackwater, and gray water mitigation are typically more expensive.
+The dirtier the water, the more preventative measures and treatments will be required, resulting in higher repair costs.
+Black water is the worst-case scenario: because of the need to treat for contaminants, black water and gray water mitigation are typically more expensive.